stanislavvakaruk/Chlorophyll_soft-sensor_machine_learning_models/README.md

 - numpy=1.21.4=pypi_0
 - pandas=1.3.4=pypi_0

+Datasets:
+- Playa_UPM_resampled_24H_1H.zip : It contains a compressed CSV data file of the beach buoy.
+- Presa_UPM_resampled_24H_1H.zip : It contains a compressed CSV data file of the dam buoy.

 Published research reports using this code should cite the original article:

 *  A. Mozo, J. Morón-López, S. Vakaruk, A. G. Pompa-Pernía, A. González-Prieto, J. A. Pascual Aguilar, S. Gómez-Canaval, J. M. Ortiz (2022).
-Chlorophyll soft-sensor: machine learning  models for algal bloom predictions.
-Environmental Modelling and Software.
+Chlorophyll soft-sensor based on machine learning models for algal bloom predictions.
+Scientific Reports.